-Kenner Products was a toy company founded in 1947 by Albert, Phillip, and Joseph Steiner, in Cincinnati, Ohio, United States, and was named after the street where the original corporate offices were located.
-Kenner introduced its popular girder-&-panel construction toy in 1957, the Give-a-Show projector in 1959, the Easy-Bake Oven in 1963, and the Spirograph drawing toy in 1966 .
+Kenner Products was a company founded in 1947 by Albert, Phillip, and Joseph Steiner, in Cincinnati, and was named after the street where the first offices were located.
+Kenner introduced its popular Girder & Panel construction toy in 1957, the Give-a-Show projector in 1959, the Easy-Bake Oven in 1963, and the Spirograph drawing toy in 1966 .
 It was a pioneer in the use of television as a medium for advertising toys across the United States, beginning in 1958.

 The company was purchased by General Mills in 1967.

 In 1970, General Mills merged its Rainbow Crafts division into Kenner Products, bringing Play-Doh into the Kenner product line.